nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_state.md

   - *example:* `LoadFloat('foo',23F)`
   - *for the current thread, load a float value from the named variable,or the default value if the named variable is not defined.*

-- long -> LoadFloat(function.LongFunction&lt;Object&gt;: nameFunc) -> Float
+- long -> LoadFloat(function.LongFunction<Object>: nameFunc) -> Float
   - *example:* `LoadFloat(NumberNameToString())`
   - *for the current thread, load a float value from the named variable,where the variable name is provided by a function.*

-- long -> LoadFloat(function.LongFunction&lt;Object&gt;: nameFunc, float: defaultValue) -> Float
+- long -> LoadFloat(function.LongFunction<Object>: nameFunc, float: defaultValue) -> Float
   - *example:* `LoadFloat(NumberNameToString(),23F)`
-  - *for the current thread, load a float value from the named variable,where the variable name is provided by a function, or the default value if the named variable is not defined.*
+  - *for the current thread, load a float value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*

 ## LoadInteger